bozeklab/DISK/README.md

 ![Example of produced test barplot](https://github.com/bozeklab/DISK/blob/main/images/test_barplot_wo_RMSE.png?raw=true)

 This step should be relatively quick, and can easily be run on CPUs.

+## Step 3bis.
+Evaluate one or several models

+Our last step is to impute the real gaps in the original dataset.

 ## Step 4.
 Impute the dataset